-

 What types of funds can be offered only to professional or qualified clients

-• special funds of qualified investors (investment of at least EUR 50,000),
+• special funds for qualified investors (investment of at least €50,000);

-• European Venture Capital Funds (EuVECA) as well as European Social Entrepreneurship Funds (EuSEF) (investment of at least EUR 100,000 and written confirmation from the investor that he/she is aware of the risks associated with investing),
+• European Venture Capital Funds (EuVECAs) and European Social Entrepreneurship Funds (EuSEFs) (investment of at least €100,000 and written acknowledgement from the investor that he or she is aware of the risks associated with investing);

-• Entities according to § 4 par.
-2 letters b) of the Act on Collective Investment (offer exclusively in the form of a private offer, investment of at least EUR 100,000 and fulfillment of other conditions according to § 31d of the Act on Collective Investment).
+• collective investment undertaking under Section 4(2)(b) of the Act on Collective Investment (offered exclusively in the form of a private offer; investment of at least €50,000; fulfilment of other conditions under Section 31d of the Act on Collective Investment).

 Legislation